vkostyanetsky/kostyanetsky.me/pages/notes/shaken-not-stirred/index.md

     EndProcedure

-What we get here?
+What do we get here?
 Firstly, nobody will accidentally erase the description of the document.
 Secondly, SonarQube will be pleased: it is highly likely to begin swearing at repeating literals with the names of tabular parts, if the helper is implemented instead of code splitting.